elithrar/simple-scrypt/README.md

 ## Upgrading Parameters

-Upgrading derived keys from a set of parameters to a "stronger" set of parameters as hardware improves, or as you scale (and move your uauth. process to separate hardware), can be pretty useful.
+Upgrading derived keys from a set of parameters to a "stronger" set of parameters as hardware improves, or as you scale (and move your auth process to separate hardware), can be pretty useful.
 Here's how to do it with simple-scrypt:

 ```go
 func main() {